KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - At the bottom, click( + New Workspace )
   - A drop down at the top right; Enter name of workspace " Crypto Project "
   - Optional: In the description box, give detail description of project.
-  - Scroll downward to "Advance" assign licensing to the workspace by clicking on "Trial" if you using trial version or " Premium Capacity", if you are using premium license.
+  - Scroll downward to "Advance" assign licensing to the workspace by clicking on "Trial", if you using trial version.
+Or " Premium Capacity", if you are using premium license.
   - Click Apply button

 ### 3b.
 Create and configure Storage in Fabric environment, i.e. Lakehouse Database.